allegroai/clearml-docs/docs/webapp/resource_policies.md

 * Policy quota and reservation
 * Resource profiles associated with the policy
 * Queues the policy makes available
-* Number of jobs currently assigned through each profile (enqueued or running)
+* Number of current jobs in each profile (pending or running)

 The top card displays the policy information:
 * Policy name